Disproven Facts

 What changed?

-Nine months later, Apollo 13 blew a hole in that confidence.
+Nine months later, Apollo 13 shattered that certainty.

-On April 13, 1970, fifty-six hours into the mission, an oxygen tank in the service module ruptured during a routine stirring procedure.
-The explosion disabled two of the spacecraft’s three fuel cells, ending the Moon landing and threatening the crew’s ability to return to Earth at all.
-Commander Jim Lovell, command module pilot Jack Swigert, and lunar module pilot Fred Haise spent the next four days in the lunar module Aquarius, a vehicle designed to sustain two people for two days, now asked to keep three alive for four.
-Power was rationed to near zero.
-Carbon dioxide levels climbed until the crew improvised a scrubber from spare parts using a procedure radioed up from engineers in Houston.
-Navigation was performed by hand, sighting stars through the windows.
+On April 13, 1970, fifty-six hours into what was intended to be the third lunar landing mission, an oxygen tank in the service module exploded during a routine stirring procedure.
+The blast disabled two of the spacecraft's three fuel cells and vented precious oxygen into space.
+The Moon landing was immediately aborted.
+The more urgent question became whether the crew could survive the journey home at all.
+Commander Jim Lovell, command module pilot Jack Swigert, and lunar module pilot Fred Haise retreated to the lunar module Aquarius, a vessel designed to sustain two astronauts for two days on the lunar surface.
+It now had to keep three men alive for four days in the vacuum of space.

 The Apollo 13 service module drifting in space after separation, with a large panel missing and visible damage from the oxygen tank rupture.